pyTooling/pyTooling/doc/Configuration/index.rst

 Configuration
 #############

 Module :py:mod:`~pyTooling.Configuration` provides an abstract configuration reader.

-It supports any configuration file syntax, which provides scalar elements (integer, string, ...), sequences (ordered lists) and dictionaries (key-value-pairs).
+It supports any configuration file syntax, which provides:

+* scalar elements (integer, string, ...),
+* sequences (ordered lists), and
+* dictionaries (key-value-pairs).

 The abstracted data model is based on a common :py:class:`~pyTooling.Configuration.Node` class, which is derived to a :py:class:`~pyTooling.Configuration.Sequence`, :py:class:`~pyTooling.Configuration.Dictionary` and